beautiful-docs/beautiful-docs/README.md

  - *title*: Title of the manual (optional, default "Documentation")
  - *files*: An array of files
+ - *links*: An array of links, each item must be a tuple of the form: [title, link]
  - *rootDir*: Root directory where files are located.
 Relative to the manifest pathname
  - *home*: The file to display as the manual homepage (won't be used when computing the TOC)
  - *css*: Filename or URL of a CSS stylesheet that will be included in the page